Michael-Santos/CambridgeDictionary/README.md

 ```
 {
     string Word - Word you searched
-    string Headline - The definition fetched from a meta attribute insted of reading all the page
+    string Headline - The definition fetched from a meta attribute instead of reading all the page
     IEnumerable<EntrySet> EntrySets - All the possible meanings with examples and guide word whether it's available
     {
         string GuideWord - Word that helps you find the right meaning when a word has more than one meaning